keithagroves/agent-to-service/README.md

 ### Capability Types

 **Atomic Capabilities:**
-- Self-contained, minimal functionality.
+- Self-contained and minimal in scope.
 - No external imports.
-- Serve as building blocks, e.g., making a single API request.
+- Ideal for a single API call or a simple, isolated action.

 **Aggregate Capabilities:**
 - Can import and orchestrate multiple atomic capabilities.
-- Cannot import other aggregates (to avoid overly complex dependency chains).
+- Cannot import other aggregates to prevent complex nesting.
-- Ideal for multi-step workflows, e.g., retrieving data and then transforming or posting it elsewhere.
+- Suitable for multi-step workflows or orchestrations.

 ### Dependencies and Registries

-Capabilities declare their dependencies and their source registries.
-Agents can query registries to find and integrate capabilities:
+Capabilities can define dependencies and reference external registries:

 ```yaml
 registries: